What is the name of the form of government? Form of government

 5. Legal responsibility of the head of state for decisions made;

-As modern forms republican government are considered presidential And parliamentary republics.
+As modern forms republican government is being considered presidential And parliamentary republics.

 Presidential republics(USA, Argentina, Mexico, Philippines, etc.) are characterized by the concentration of the greatest amount of power in the head of state - the president.